 - Left the border with new Thailand entry stamps at 11:10

 At The Border

-In the meantime we simply waited at Thai passport control, it was hot, sticky and uncomfortable.
+In the meantime we simply waited at Thai passport control, it was hot, sticky, and uncomfortable.
 We waited well over an hour, which seems like a long time, certainly much longer than I can remember during previous visa runs.
 When our passports returned we simply re-entered Thailand with our appropriate entry stamps.
-For me, having a multi entry non immigrant ‘o’ visa that was 90 days.
+For me, having a multi-entry non-immigrant ‘o’ visa for 90 days.

 How Was The Driving ?

 Most conversations, and probably the majority of Pattaya to Cambodia visa run recommendations will include the quality of the driving.
-Mini van and taxi drivers in Thailand generally have a reputation for recklessness, my own worst taxi ride from hell had me seriously considering making this visa run on my own by any other means than mini van.
+Minivan and taxi drivers in Thailand generally have a reputation for recklessness, my own worst taxi ride from hell had me seriously considering making this visa run on my own by any other means than a minivan.

 I remember the Five Star driver from my last visa run with them, he’s still alive, still working for them, and they’re still in business.
 I’m happy to say he does keep his speed down, most of the time.
 I’m also happy to say he doesn’t tailgate, at least not at speed.
 Generally, he was quite (comparatively) safe, and I felt at ease.
 My imaginary brake was barely used, and I even managed to nod off a couple of times.